swcarpentry/make-novice/episodes/09-conclusion.md

 > ## Creating an Archive
 >
-> Often it is useful to create an archive file of your project that includes all data, code,
+> Often it is useful to create an archive file of your project that includes all data, code
 > and results.
-An archive file can packages many files into a single file that can easily be
+An archive file can package many files into a single file that can easily be
 > downloaded and shared with collaborators.
 We can add steps to create the archive file inside
 > the Makefile itself so it's easy to update our archive file as the project changes.
 >